Make the most of your business school experience

 - Be gracious and considerate of your fellow Consortium students.
 There truly is not competition for the positions offered by the recruiters.
 They have ample opportunities, and the image you create of being supportive and inclusive of your classmates will create a more positive image of you and of The Consortium.

 - Career Leader self-assessment tool (your school may have its own link)

-- The Wet Feet and Vault guides for information on various careers (your school’s career center may offer additional access via its site)
+- The Vault guide for information on various careers (your school’s career center may offer additional access via its site)